-Classic Vignette Photo Effect In Photoshop
+Classic Vignette Photo Effect With Photoshop

-Written by Steve Patterson.
-In this Photoshop tutorial, we'll learn how to add a timeless, classic vignette effect to a photo, perfect for wedding and engagement photos, anniversaries and other family portraits!
 Creating the effect is easy and once you're familiar with the steps, it takes no more than a couple of minutes from start to finish.
 I'm using Photoshop CS5 here but any recent version of Photoshop will work.

 Here's the photo I'll be starting with: